 <?php// args$args=array('post_type'=>'custom-post','order'=>'ASC','posts_per_page'=>-1// Get all posts);$the_query=newWP_Query($args);?><?phpif($the_query->have_posts()):?><?phpwhile($the_query->have_posts()):$the_query->the_post();?><ahref="<?phpthe_permalink();?>"><?phpthe_title();?></a><?phpendwhile;?><?phpendif;?><?phpwp_reset_query();// Reset loop ?>

-In the root directory open the wp-config.php file and add following code after the "That's all, stop editing!
-Happy publishing" message.
+In the root directory open the wp-config.php file and add the following code before the "That's all, stop editing!
+Happy publishing" comment.
 Next, login to your WordPress admin panel and go to Tools > Network Setup to configure it.

 Enqueue WordPress dashicons to frontend.
 By default dashicons are only available in the admin area.
 Add the following code to the functions.php file to use WordPress icons anywhere in your website.